-Homework Help & Reading Tips
+Homework Help & Reading Tips for K to 8 Kids

 The NYPL After School team, including Teen Reading Ambassadors, are here to help kids in grades K–6 tackle their homework and get excited about reading at the start of a new year!
 Read on for smart and practical suggestions for figuring out math word problems, staying organized, and, of course, reading some great books.